trfyrt/AFL-OOP-Perpustakaan/README.md

 # AFL 1: Case Study: Library

 ## About the Project
 The Library Management System is a Java application that offers a range of features to manage a library.
 It supports functions such as managing librarians, collections (including books, magazines, and CDs), authors, publishers, library members, and library transactions based on user input.
+The program employs the concept of object-oriented programming (OOP), allowing for a modular design and facilitating code reuse, maintainability, and scalability.

 ## User Roles
 Depending on the user's choice at the beginning of the program, different features and operations are available: